 Many tour operators think they have to “undercut” prices that the government has set in order to compete.
 This inevitably leads to poor customer service as tour operators herd as many guests as they can in large groups, and put their guests in sub-standard hotels to cut expenses and hire unqualified guides to haul you around.
 Bhutan Tourism Policy

 Accommodations: The costs of all accommodations are included in tour costs.
 In the major towns of Thimphu, Paro, Punakha , and Phuentsholing, comfortable hotels are available for the visitor.
 In smaller towns, modest, but adequate, hotels, lodges and guesthouses are readily available.
 We will ensure that the best available accommodations are arranged for you.
-The Tourism Council of Bhutan regulates hotel standards and all travel regulations in Bhutan.
+The Department of Tourism regulates hotel standards and all travel regulations in Bhutan.
 Bhutan Tourism Policy

 Food and Drink: Traditional Bhutanese food is hot and spicy.
 For our visitors, however, Chinese, Indian, and Continental fares are served.
 The more adventurous can try the local delicacies like the tasty and fiery the national dish of Bhutan, Emma Datsi which is made with chilies and Local Bhutanese cheese.
 Meals are normally served buffet style in the hotels.
 On trekking tours a trained cook will accompany your group to provide simple but nutritious dishes.
 All meals while you trek or visit in Bhutan are also included in the daily tour cost.
 Other services include trekking arrangements.
 Your only extra expenses will be, liquor, laundry, souvenirs and tips if you choose.
 Bhutan Tourism Policy

 Ground Transport: Again, all ground transportation is already included in your daily tariff.
 We use only clean, comfortable and well-maintained cars, vans and coaches to transport our guests.
-Our experienced drivers are trained and licensed by the Tourism Council of Bhutan (TCB) and the Road Safety and Transport Authority.
+Our experienced drivers are trained and licensed by the Department of Tourism and the Road Safety and Transport Authority.
 You will be at ease riding in the mountains of Bhutan unlike the experiences you will have had in Nepal and India.
 Sanity on the road prevails, and drivers are courteous to each other.